History of Irish Americans in Boston: Early America

 Most of the early arrivals were Presbyterians from Ulster who came seeking relief from high rents, repressive taxes, and other pressures.
 Wary of Boston's Anglo-Saxon Puritans, who were hostile to the Irish, many moved to the outer fringes of the Bay Colony and founded towns such as Bangor and Belfast in Maine, and Londonderry and Derry in New Hampshire.
 The few Irish Catholics who settled in the Boston area had to convert or hide their identity, since Catholicism was outlawed.
 Other Irish immigrants may have come to Boston involuntarily, after being kidnapped by pirates.
 The Boston News-Letter announced an auction of Irish boys in 1730, and women convicts deported from Belfast were sold in Boston in 1749.
 Conflation of such immigrants, indentures, and convicts has given rise to the Irish slaves myth.

 On March 17, 1737, after a particularly harsh winter, a group of Irish Protestants met in Boston to organize the Charitable Irish Society.
 Its mission was to provide loans and other assistance to Irish immigrants who were elderly, sick, or in need.
 The gathering was the first known observance of St. Patrick's Day in the Thirteen Colonies.
 Still in existence, the society is the oldest Irish organization in North America.

-Once the Irish had proved their loyalty by fighting in the American Revolutionary War, they were more welcome in Boston and better able to assimilate—provided, of course, that they were Protestants.
-According to historian Michael J. O'Brien, hundreds of Irish Americans fought in the Battle of Bunker Hill.
+Once the Irish had proved their loyalty by fighting in the American Revolutionary War, they were more welcome in Boston and better able to assimilate, provided, of course, that they were Protestants.
+According to historian Michael J. O'Brien, hundreds of Irish Americans fought in the Battle of Bunker Hill despite being Protestant, since analysis of their names in the records shows them to have borne Irish surnames, derived from the Irish language.
 One son of Irish immigrants, John Sullivan, served under George Washington and became a brigadier general.
-According to local legend, Sullivan used "Saint Patrick" as the official password when he led Colonial troops into town following the British evacuation of Boston in 1776.
+According to local legend, Sullivan used "Saint Patrick" as the official password when he led colonial troops into town following the British evacuation of Boston in 1776.
 Boston still celebrates the event each year on Evacuation Day, which coincides with Saint Patrick's Day.
 Sullivan's brother, James Sullivan, was elected governor of Massachusetts in 1807.